jamf/regatta/docs/user_guide/transactions.md

 for the complete gRPC API documentation for retrieving records from Regatta.

 A Regatta transaction is an atomic *if/then/else* construct over the key-value store.
-It provides primitive grouping of requests whose execution is guarded, **supporting the protection of data from concurrent modification**.
+It provides a primitive grouping of requests whose execution is guarded, **supporting the protection of data from concurrent modification**.

 Transactions consist of two parts - `RequestOp` operations and `Compare` predicates.
 Conditional execution of transactions is also supported.

-To gain better understanding of how to use the transaction API, see [examples](#examples).
+To gain a better understanding of how to use the transaction API, see [examples](#examples).

 ## Retrieving or Modifying Data With Transactions